facussc24/Proyecto-barack/README.md

 visible while editing even with an empty search box, so you can toggle the level checkboxes to quickly hide or show sections.

+## Using `viewer_lite.html`

+`viewer_lite.html` displays the product hierarchy without loading optional libraries such as Fuse.js or SheetJS.
+The page only includes the core scripts (`styles.css`, `renderer.js`, `sha256.min.js`, `auth.js` and `file-warning.js`) and a minimal navigation bar that links back to the home page.
+It is intended as a lightweight viewer for quick look-ups.

 ## Features

 - **Column toggles** – checkboxes let you hide or show specific table columns.